LennonLab/MicrobialBiodiversityTheory/README.md

 # MicrobialBiodiversityTheory

-Project repository for data and Python code associated with the following preprint:
+Project repository for data and Python code associated with the preprint

 Shoemaker WR, Locey KJ, Lennon JT.
 (2016) A unifying ecological theory of microbial biodiversity.
 PeerJ Preprints 4:e1450v3 https://doi.org/10.7287/peerj.preprints.1450v3

+and the accepted manuscript

+Shoemaker WR, Locey KJ, Lennon JT.
+(2017) A macroecological theory of microbial biodiversity.
+Nature Ecology & Evolution 1:0107 doi:10.1038/s41559-017-0107

 ## Re-running the analyses and re-generating the figures